 In addition, summer employment opportunities are often available within the university and in the Baltimore-Washington corridor.

 The objective of the department’s Ph.D. program is to produce graduates who are broadly educated in applied mathematics and statistics and who can work at the current frontiers of their chosen specialized disciplines.
-The introductory phase of graduate study acquaints the student with a spectrum of topics, provides an opportunity to fill gaps in his or her background, and affords a close view of the doctoral research process and of potential research areas and advisors.
+The introductory phase of graduate study acquaints the student with a spectrum of topics, provides an opportunity to fill gaps in their background, and affords a close view of the doctoral research process and of potential research areas and advisors.
 Continuation to advanced study and dissertation research is based upon favorable evaluation of preparedness and potential.
 The progress of students is evaluated at the end of every semester.
 The culmination of the program is the doctoral dissertation, representing an original and significant contribution to knowledge in applied mathematics.

 - Pass the Introductory Examination, normally offered immediately before each semester.